Use your

 That means:

-Visit the NDIS website for the latest update on music therapy & NDIS.
-It clearly states that “there are no changes to the status of music therapy as NDIS supports”.
+Visit the NDIS website for the latest update on music therapy & NDIS – Wednesday 10 September 2025.

 Our team of Registered Music Therapists work with people of all ages and abilities: